eliamue/foundations-prep-april-2021/1-monday/github.md

     2. Distributing copies of code, including different versions of the code.
 * GitHub is an online site to which you can distribute your code

-## Setting up Credentials
-During the next step of creating a repository, [let's follow these instructions](https://help.github.com/articles/caching-your-github-password-in-git/).
-Make sure to use the right OS!

 ## Workflow

 ### Create a Repository